erlete/aerotech-programming-course/docs/version-control/github/README.md

 GitHub is an excellent collaboration tool for development teams and a great way to share your code with the world.
 It is also a great way to learn how to use Git, since it is the most popular Git repository hosting service.

+## A social network for developers

 The platform is based on the core functionality of the Git version control system, but it is not the same as Git itself.
 GitHub is just an interface.
 Do not forget that.
 However, it is easier to learn Git by using GitHub, since it provides a graphical interface to perform most of the Git operations, which would be performed over the command line otherwise.

+*[Here is a video](https://blogs.motiondevelopment.top/blog/posts/git-and-github) that shows how to earn lots of money using GitHub.*

+## Index

+Since the contents of this lesson are somewhat complex, here is an index for better orientation:

+- Repositories
+- Commits
+- Branches
+- Forks
+- Merge Requests and Merge Conflicts
+- Pull Requests
+- Issues
+- Projects
+- Discussions
+- Actions

-*In order to avoid confusion, all features described in this document are followed by a reference to the software tool that implements them (Git, GitHub).*
+*In order to avoid confusion, all features described in this document are followed by a reference to the software tool that implements them (either Git, GitHub or both).*

-First of all, take a look at [this article](https://blogs.motiondevelopment.top/blog/posts/git-and-github), which describes perfectly what this course is all about.

 ## Repositories (Git)